joncarlmatthews/handmade/notes/c-cpp-specs-vendors-build-and-distribution.md

 **2. Compiler**

-The compiler turns preprocessed C/C++ into object code.
+The compiler takes the preprocessor's expanded source text, parses it, type-checks it, optimizes it, and emits assembly or object code.

+Input: expanded source text from the preprocessor.

+Output: usually assembly or object code.
+Conceptually, the compiler produces assembly for the assembler, even if the toolchain hides that intermediate file.

 MSVC and Clang are compilers/toolchains.
 They also provide compiler-specific predefined macros and extensions, which is why shared headers need compiler branches.

 Examples: